Table of Contents

 Once fully enacted, the regulation will apply to products like cattle, wood, cocoa, soy, palm oil, coffee, and rubber, and it will include some derived products as well.

-The Business Impact of the Delay
+The Business Impact of the New Timeline

-The targeted amendment is seen as a strategic move to ensure that all stakeholders—particularly smaller enterprises and operators outside the EU—can implement comprehensive due diligence measures.
+The targeted amendment is seen as a strategic move to ensure that all stakeholders, particularly smaller enterprises and operators outside the EU, can implement comprehensive due diligence measures.

 These measures include identifying deforestation risks in supply chains and establishing reporting mechanisms to prove compliance with EU rules.